 We've never seen any.
 WAY-2C's mission is color-based identification,

 not color measurement.
 Identification is based on comparison of

 rather than individual pixel values.
 As long as the distributions

 are obtained using identical camera and lighting setups,

 any noise introduced by the filter array usually has little effect.

 Does WAY-2C use correlation for distribution matching?

-No. Correlation is inconsistent with the maximum likelihood methodology.
+No. Conventional (Pearson) correlation is inconsistent with the maximum likelihood methodology.

 Don't I need very powerful computers or special expertise for this type of application?

 Our experience shows that most practical color based classifications can be performed with the simple,